Knat-Dev/p5js-ts-project/README.md

 - Interactive canvas for drawing and animation
 - Support for various p5.js functions and libraries
 - TypeScript integration for enhanced code organization and type safety
+- Utilizes Vite for bundling, eliminating the need to manually include each script in the HTML.

 ## Installation